KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 # NanoGPT-Medium optimization leaderboard

 The goal of the NanoGPT-Medium speedrun is to minimize the amount of wallclock time required to train a model that attains 2.92 validation loss on FineWeb.
-The competitive process of improving this speedrun has generated a high-quality training algorithm.
+The competitive process of improving this speedrun has generated a high-quality baseline training algorithm.

-In this sub-leaderboard we will use this high-quality, easily-accessible, and fast-to-run training algorithm as the foundation to compare various optimizers.
+In this sub-leaderboard we will use this trainer as a foundation to compare various optimizers.
-We will freeze the NanoGPT-Medium speedrun at its current record (held by @jadenj3o as of 06/15/25), and then collaboratively/competitively search for the best hyperparameters for each optimizer of interest.
+In particular, we freeze the NanoGPT-Medium speedrun at its 04/22/25 record (held by @jadenj3o) and then collaboratively/competitively search for the best hyperparameters for each optimizer of interest.

 The target remains the same as in the speedrun: 2.92 validation loss on the FineWeb validation set.
 However, here we will mainly focus on the steps required to reach that goal rather than the wallclock time.